Bill Vidal: Biography

 Bill Vidal is a native of Camagüey, Cuba, where he was born to Roberto and Marta Vidal.
 He and his brothers arrived in the United States in 1961 via Operation Peter Pan.
 The brothers were sent to live at the Sacred Heart Orphanage in Pueblo, Colorado, and reunited with their family four years later.

-Vidal earned a bachelor's degree in civil engineering from the University of Colorado.
+Vidal earned a bachelor's degree in civil engineering from the University of Colorado Denver.
 He is a registered professional engineer with over 30 years of experience in the public sector of state and city government.

 Colorado Department of Transportation (CDOT)

 Guillermo Vidal worked 23 years with the Colorado Department of Transportation.
 He started as a Highway Design Engineer, and worked his way up to the executive director position under Governor Roy Romer.
 His career at CDOT included being the Region II District Engineer, Region VI Transportation Director, and 5 years as executive director.
 As executive director he implemented a re-engineering effort of all project design and construction processes, completed the first statewide multi-modal transportation, and establishing the first air quality policy for the state.